Tonka: History

 In 1987, Tonka purchased Kenner Parker, including UK toy giant Palitoy, for $555 million, borrowing extensively to fund the acquisition.
 However, the cost of servicing the debt meant Tonka itself had to find a buyer and it was eventually acquired by Hasbro in 1991, its headquarters moved out of Minnesota, and relocated its manufacturing operations to Hasbro's facilities in Pawtucket, Rhode Island.
 In 1998, Hasbro began a licensing deal with Funrise Toys to manufacture and distribute Tonka trucks.
 The deal began with versions of the trucks fitted with electronics for lights and sounds, but grew to encompass the entire brand.
 This agreement ended on July 4, 2019, with the license being transferred to Basic Fun!, which produces other brands such as Care Bears, My Little Pony, and Lincoln Logs.
-Maisto International, which makes die-cast vehicles, acquired the rights to use the Tonka name in a line of 1:64 scale, featuring mostly trucks.
+Maisto International acquired the rights to use the Tonka name in a line of 1:64 scale die-cast vehicles featuring mostly trucks.

 In 2024, Basic Fun filed for Chapter 11 bankruptcy protection.
 The company will use bankruptcy proceedings to repay its creditors while remaining in operation.